Marco Polo: Biography Of This Traveler From The Middle Ages

 But in the 13th century, the panorama in the city of canals had changed.
 Venice was no longer that village built on mud and turbulent waters, but had become a true commercial power.
 The city constituted the border between Christian Europe and the unknown East, and Venetian merchants always placed their aspirations towards the east.
 In fact, the so-called Silk Road had been running for many centuries (a name, by the way, applied in the 19th century), which commercially connected distant China with Europe, passing through the heart of Asia

-You may be interested: Max Stirner: Biography of This German Thinker
+You may be interested: Solomon Asch: Biography and Contributions of This Famous Social Psychologist

 The Fourth Crusade had meant the absolute consolidation of Venetian trade in eastern Europe.
 It all started when the crusaders asked rich Venetian merchants for financing in exchange for part of the profits from the war.
 In 1204, the crusaders sacked the capital of the Byzantine Empire, Constantinople, and the Venetians managed to take a large amount of loot.
 Among the goods that arrive in the city of canals are the majestic bronze horses from the Hippodrome of Byzantium, which were arranged on the façade of the Basilica of Saint Mark itself.